myshell-ai/AIlice/README.md

 We will select the currently best-performing open-source model to provide a reference for users of open-source models.

-- The best among all models: **qwen-2-72b-instruct**.
-This is **the first open-source model with practical value**.
-It's a great advancement!
-It has reasoning capabilities close to GPT-4, though not quite there yet.
-With active user intervention through the interrupt feature, many more complex tasks can be successfully completed.
+- The best among all models: **qwen-2.5-72b-instruct**. qwen-2.0-72b-instruct was the first open-source model with practical value, and version 2.5 continues to improve.
+Its execution capability is approaching that of Claude-3.5-sonnet.

-- The second-best performing models: **mixtral-8x22b-instruct** and **meta-llama/Meta-Llama-3-70B-Instruct**.
-It's worth noting that the Llama3 series models seem to exhibit a significant performance drop after quantization, which reduces their practical value.
-You can use them with Groq.
+- The second-best performing models: **deepseek-ai/DeepSeek-V3**.
+This model demonstrates excellent performance, but compared to Qwen 2.5, it exhibits more hallucinations in certain investigation and search tasks, thus ranking second.

 If you find a better model, please let me know.